 Honeywell invents and commercializes technologies that address some of the world's most critical challenges around energy, safety, security, air travel, productivity and global urbanization.
+We are a leading software industrial company committed to introducing state of the art technology solutions to improve efficiency, productivity, sustainability, and safety in high growth businesses in broad-based, attractive industrial end markets.
 As a diversified technology and manufacturing company, we are uniquely positioned to blend physical products with software to serve customers worldwide with aerospace products and services, energy efficient products and solutions for businesses, specialty chemicals, electronic and advanced materials, process technology for refining and petrochemicals, and productivity, sensing, safety and security technologies for buildings and industries.
 Our products and solutions enable a safer, more comfortable and more productive world, enhancing the quality of life of people around the globe.

-We globally manage our business operations through four operating segments: Aerospace, Honeywell Building Technologies, Performance Materials and Technologies, and Safety and Productivity Solutions.
-Aerospace is a leading global supplier of products, software and services for aircraft that it sells to original equipment manufacturers (OEMs) and other customers in a variety of end markets including: air transport, regional, business and general aviation aircraft, airlines, aircraft operators and defense and space contractors.
+We globally manage our business operations through four reportable segments: Aerospace, Honeywell Building Technologies, Performance Materials and Technologies, and Safety and Productivity Solutions.
+Aerospace is a leading global supplier of products, software and services for aircrafts and it sells to original equipment manufacturers (OEMs) and other customers in a variety of end markets including: air transport, regional, business and general aviation aircraft, airlines, aircraft operators and defense and space contractors.
 Honeywell Building Technologies is a leading global provider of products, software, solutions and technologies that enable building owners and occupants to ensure their facilities are safe, energy efficient, sustainable and productive.
-Performance Materials and Technologies is a global leader in developing and manufacturing high-quality performance chemicals and materials, process technologies and automation solutions.
+Performance Materials and Technologies is a global provider in developing and manufacturing high-quality performance chemicals and materials, process technologies and automation solutions.
 Safety and Productivity Solutions is a leading global provider of products and software that improve productivity, workplace safety and asset performance to customers around the globe.

 Honeywell's Products Covered by this Report